Who is Tom Cannavan?

 if I was a winemaker I'd make my wines in

-I'd love to rave on about terroir, which of course is at the heart of truly great wine, but in reality my priority would be somewhere with great weather, where English is spoken, where it's safe and beautiful and capable of making very fine wine.
+Terroir is of course at the heart of truly great wine, but in reality my priority would be somewhere with great weather, where English is spoken, where it's safe and beautiful and capable of making very fine wine (I'm rubbish at languages other than schoolboy French).
 That leaves lots of choice, so I'd maybe try my hand at making a great Pinot Noir in Oregon, around Victoria in Australia or in New Zealand.

 other than wine, I have a secret passion for